jeniok12/golang-tdd-example/README.md

 panic: runtime error: invalid memory address or nil pointer dereference [recovered]
 ```

-Now let's go back to our failing e2e test and implement the `QuoteGenereator`.
-We add the implementation to `quote.go` file
+Now let's go back to our failing E2E test and implement the `QuoteGenereator`.
+We add the implementation to the `quote.go` file:

 ```golang
 // quote/quote.go